 How did you transition from a major in Psychology and communication to development?

-I’ve always been into programming, and in college I created a startup that was a social networking site called Umatch.
+I’ve always been into programming, and in college I created a social networking startup called U-Match.
 We were trying to sell it to student bodies - there were a lot of people trying to do what Facebook did during that time - but it was great experience as far as coding.
-I taught myself PHP and MySQL and eventually I got a job at the University of Washington working as a web developer.
-After that I was then hired in the private sector and went from firm to firm.
+I taught myself PHP and MySQL and eventually landed a job at the University of Washington working as a web developer.
+After that I moved into the private sector and went from firm to firm.

 Psychology is definitely a fun and intriguing subject and I’m still very interested in it.
 I just recently read Strangers to Ourselves by Timothy D. Wilson, a great book about the adaptive unconscious.
 Another favorite of mine is the book The Practicing Mind, which focuses on the psychology of being in the present and focusing on the process instead of the final end project.